 One positive aspect of looking for housing in an area with enormous homes – some even with separate cottages on their lots – rentals abound.
 Whether you are looking for a room in a large house, a basement rental, cottage, or are interested in one of the new apartment living buildings, Downtown Colorado Springs is a great place to look.

-While there may be a few houses here and there at an affordable price, the majority of residences in the area will cost you upwards of $500k.
+While there may be a few real estate listings here and there at an affordable price, the majority of residences in this historic district will cost you upwards of $500k.

 Rental prices will vary greatly depending on the living arrangements, but apartment homes, like Blue Dot Place, start at $1100/mo for a 1-bedroom and $1600/mo for a 2-bedroom.